OffTheClockStudios/File-Content-Searcher/README.md

 C:\Program Files (x86)\\108600\1299328280\mods\More Traits\42\media\lua\client\MoreTraits.lua:981:        for i, v in ipairs(_iSInventoryPage.backpacks) do
 C:\Program Files (x86)\\108600\1299328280\mods\More Traits\42\media\lua\client\MoreTraits.lua:1111:        for j, v in ipairs(_iSInventoryPage.backpacks) do

-*Removed Steam\steamapps\workshop\content from the paths for the format
+*Removed Steam\steamapps\workshop\content from the paths for better format

 ---